StillNotWorking/LMS-helper-script/atc/README.md

 ### Known limitations & quirks ###
 - Changing sample rate for convolution filters are limited to only change the name for the convolution file to load.
 Type nor read/skip are updated.

 - Glitches can occur, especially when quickly jumping between multiple sources playlist events are sometimes not sent correcly from LMS.
 Resulting in wrong replay gain attenuation and/or sample rate.
-Listening to a playlist normally with multiple sourches seem to function well, — where metadata often are ready 8 second before newsong event take place.
+Listening to a playlist normally with multiple sourches seem to function well, — where metadata often are ready 8 seconds before newsong event take place.

 - If ATC i started in middle of a song no correct changes take effect until next track.